wessberg/crosspath/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_LONG_END -->

-The built-in _path_ module provides utilities for working with file and directory paths in Node.js.
+The built-in [`path` module](https://nodejs.org/api/path.html) in Node.js provides utilities for working with file and directory paths in Node.js.
 The default operation of it varies [based on the operating system](https://nodejs.org/api/path.html#path_windows_vs_posix) on which Node.js is running.

 While this is generally a good thing, there are situations where you might want to normalize paths such that they always follow POSIX formatting.